Understanding The Impacts Of Porn

-As porn becomes increasingly normalized in the digital age, education on its well-documented harms becomes increasingly important.
-Fight the New Drug’s live presentations provide individuals and communities with the information they need to make an educated decision about pornography.
+As porn becomes increasingly normalized, education on its well-documented harms becomes increasingly important.
+Our live presentations provide the information needed to make an educated decision about pornography.

 1 MILLION+ REACHED-